 Proceeds of sales will be remitted to the nominated bank account of the Shareholder or be paid direct to a CBF Church of England Deposit Fund account held in the name of the Shareholder.
-Proceeds relating to settlement of sales are remitted within four Business Days of the Dealing Day.
+Proceeds relating to settlement of sales are usually remitted within two Business Days of the Dealing Day.

-In the event funds are returned, the Manager will take steps to contact the Shareholder to re-confirm payment instructions or arrange for them to be updated as necessary.
+In the event funds are returned, the Manager will take reasonable steps to contact the Shareholder to reconfirm payment instructions and arrange for them to be updated as necessary.
 Neither the Trustee or the Manager accepts any responsibility for any delay in the repayment of funds that may arise as a result of a Shareholder's payment instructions being incorrect or not being kept up to date.